 Delivery

+This article explains the basics of spam complaints and their impact.
+What Are Spam Complaints?
 Spam complaints are reports made by email recipients against emails they don’t want in their inbox.
-The industry standard for spam complaints is less than .01%, about 1 for every 10,000 recipients.
-It’s impossible to completely avoid spam complaints – even legitimate senders can get them, so it’s important to understand how they work and […]
+It’s impossible to completely avoid spam complaints – even legitimate senders can get them, so a small number is not necessarily cause for alarm. […]

 What to do about high bounce rates